emcodenet/geocalc/README.md

 The following assumptions are made:

-You have a MySQL database with a 'cities_geolocation' table and columns: id, repo_id, repo_name, geolocation.
+You have a MySQL database with a 'geolocation_table' table and columns: id, name, geolocation.

 Table is a MyISAM engine, and the 'geolocation' column is of a POINT data type and has a SPATIAL index.

 Location data is written into the 'geolocation' column in a POINT(lon, lat) format.

-In this example I have an activerecord model 'DB_City_geolocation' representing the 'cities_geolocation' table.
+In this example I have an activerecord model 'DB_City_geolocation' representing the 'geolocation_table' table.

 get_distance() method: